timmaffett/chalkdart/media/README_noscript.md

 <img src="https://github.com/timmaffett/chalkdart/raw/master/media/AChalkDart2.png" width="100%">

-## Console/Terminal text coloring and styling library for Dart.
+## Console/Terminal text coloring and styling library for Dart

 ### 'Terminal string styling done right'

 I created this for my Dart/Flutter development logging almost 2 years ago now, and I have finally taken the time to clean it up and get it released as a package.